-Year ended December 31, 2022 Year ended December 31, 2021 Income from sale of repossessed collaterals 276 130 Income from disposal of investment securities - 861 Other income 18 163 Total other income 294 1,154
+Year ended December 31, 2023 Year ended December 31, 2022 Income from derivative operations (Note 14) 540 - Income from disposal of investment securities measured at FVOCI 117 - Income from sale of repossessed collaterals - 276 Other income 155 18 Total other income 812 294

-During 2022, the Bank additionally had gain from dealing in foreign exchange transactions in the amount of AZN 15,951 thousand (2021: AZN 1,615 thousand).
-Dealing operations of the Bank has increased as a result of global changes affected to Russia due to sanctions.
-As a result, during the year 2022, dealing gain from RUB exchanges increased.
+During 2023, the Bank additionally had gain from dealing in foreign exchange transactions in the amount of AZN 11,985 thousand (2022: AZN 15,951 thousand).
+Dealing operations of the Bank and dealing gain from RUB exchanges, subsequently has increased as a result of global changes affected to Russia due to sanctions.

-20. Personnel, general and administrative expenses
+21. Personnel, general and administrative expenses